nus-cs2103-AY2324S1/ip/docs/README.md

 # ChadBod User Guide

-ChadBod is a **personal assistant chat-bot** that can help manage your tasks easily, from to-dos to deadlines and even events, utilising a Graphical User Interface (GUI).
+ChadBod is a Java application with a Graphical User Interface (GUI) that aids you in keeping track of your tasks as well as their associated details and dates.
+You can ask the tool to add and delete tasks to/from a list, display all tasks in said list, mark tasks as done or not done, or even search tasks containing a keyword.

 ___
 ## Features